 Age.
 HCL occurs most often in people between ages 40 and 70.

-The next section in this guide is Symptoms and Signs and it explains what body changes or medical problems this disease can cause.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Symptoms and Signs .
+It explains what body changes or medical problems this disease can cause.
+Or, use the menu to choose another section to continue reading this guide.